Hatha Yoga and your Energy Body

-Many see yoga as an activity, but it actually describes a state where one experiences complete vitality, mental clarity, and joy (sat-chid-ananda) where the deepest aspect of our personal self expands into what can only be described as divine consciousness.
-It is a natural condition not dependent upon anything external to us and connects us to all life with a feeling of love and empathy.
+Many see yoga as an activity, but it actually refers to a state of complete aliveness, mental clarity, and joy (sat-chit-ananda) where one awakens to the reality of oneself as being divine consciousness.
+It is a natural state that connects us to all of life and is not dependent upon anything external in order to be experienced.

 According to ancient tradition, there are four main paths to attain this state of yoga:

 - Karma Yoga - transforming one's actions

 In the Hatha Yoga Pradīpikā, it states that Hatha Yoga is “a ladder to those who wish to attain the lofty Rāja Yoga.”5.
 It is also said that there can be no Rāja Yoga without Hatha Yoga and no Hatha Yoga without Rāja Yoga.